 Platform shoes may look cushiony, but this can be far from the truth.

 Unfortunately, the bottom part of platform shoes can be rigid, presenting unnatural foot support.
 Rather than let the foot flex naturally while working, it responds with rigidity, and this HURTS the feet!
 In addition to providing unnecessary rigidity for the feet, it may also provide high heels and the same stretching and pressure that high-heeled shoes provide.
 Another PROBLEM with it is the potential for ankle instability.
-Just take a LOOK at these shoes!
+Just take a LOOK at it!
 By merely LOOKING at these, you can see how UNSTABLE the shoes are!
 With such high thresholds for instability, these are a BIG HAZARD!!

 7. Worn-Out Shoes